kassemanis/Syn2Real-ROCF-Scoring/README.md

 We generate synthetic ROCF drawings in a multi-step process designed to mimic real-world variations.
 The main parts of this process are:

-* **Unit Decomposition & Prototype Generation:** The ground-truth ROCF figure is broken down into its 18 standard scoring units, and based on scoring criteria, these units are probabilistically selected and geometrically distorted to create a prototype drawing (see `Syn2Real-ROCF-Scoring/rocf_synthesis/prototype_generation.py`).
+* **Unit Decomposition & Prototype Generation:** The ground-truth ROCF figure is broken down into its 18 standard scoring units.
+Based on scoring criteria, these units are probabilistically selected and geometrically distorted to create a prototype drawing (see `../rocf_synthesis/prototype_generation.py`).

 * **Geometry and Style Transfer:** The style (e.g., stroke texture, line quality) from a real patient drawing is transferred to the prototype, creating a realistic final image with an associated score ([refer to the official implementation](https://github.com/sunniesuhyoung/DST)).